salad-dressing/mattime/README.md

-# mattime 🥋
+# mattime

-mattime: progress-logging utility for martial art enthusiasts.
+mattime: a lightweight CLI utility to log hours of progress

 ## Installation

-Clone the repository, and run the `install.sh` script within it as superuser.
+Clone the repository, and run the `install` script within it as superuser.
 ```
 git clone https://github.com/salad-dressing/mattime.git
 cd mattime